Post updated 11 January 2021.

 (see the book for my definition of Tourist Circuit)

-just once a month and is in Centro Region Leonesa in El Beso on Wednesday nights, see their Facebook updates here.
+Porteño y Bailarin is now in El Beso on Wednesday nights, see their Facebook updates here.

-A more recent option in this category is Milonga Marabu in Maracaibo at Maipú 365 on Thursday nights, there is usually a live orchestra and/or exhibition, and the salon is central and kind of historic in terms of tango Buenos Aires (and in the basement!); I think it might be cool to visit this place once just to see the venue if you haven’t already been, because it’s different.
+A more recent option in this category is Milonga Marabu in Maracaibo at Maipú 365 on Thursday nights (though it may include jazz as well as tango), there is usually a live orchestra and/or exhibition, and the salon is central and kind of historic in terms of tango Buenos Aires (and in the basement!); I think it might be cool to visit this place once just to see the venue if you haven’t already been, because it’s different.
 There is dancing there on other nights too, but it’s ‘all rhythms’… cumbia, cuarteto, rock; some nights there is a bit of tango thrown in, but not always.

 Of the 7 ‘Traditional’ places given special mention in the book: